shermp/Nuked-SC55-CLAP/README.md

 project.

-The plugin aims to preserve an important part of DOS gaming history for all to freely enjoy; it's only intended for personal use (e.g., retro gaming or writing music as a hobby) and research purposes.
+The plugin aims to preserve an important part of DOS gaming history for all to freely enjoy for posterity.
+It's only intended for **personal use** (e.g., retro gaming or writing music as a hobby) and **research purposes**.

 As per the original Nuked SC-55 license, neither the code nor the published binaries may be used directly or indirectly for the creation of commercial Roland SC-55 emulation hardware boxes.
-Moreover, any use of the software in commercial music production is prohibited.
+Moreover, any use of the software in commercial music production is prohibited, and so is including the plugin in any commercial software package.

 ## Installation